 Flood protection system: Those physical structural works for which funds have been authorized, appropriated and expended, and which have been constructed specifically to modify flooding in order to reduce the extent of the areas within a community subject to a “special flood hazard” and the extent of the depths of associated flooding.
 Such as system typically includes hurricane tidal barriers, dams, reservoirs, levees or dikes.
 These specialized flood modifying works are those constructed in conformance with sound engineering standard.

+Flood Zone: A geographical area where flooding reaches a certain height as shown on a Flood Hazard Boundary Map or a Flood Insurance Rate Map that reflects a severity or type of flooding in an area

 Floodplain: The area located in the 100-year flood plain as determined by FEMA Floodzone maps as managed by the Planning and Development Department for the Parish of Ascension.

 Floodplain or flood-prone area: Any land area susceptible to being inundated by water from any source (see definition of “Flooding”).